Discrimination, Harassment and Sexual Misconduct Prevention Policy

-NYCC defines discrimination as an educational or employment-related decision that disadvantages a person that occurs because of the affected individual's race, color, religion, ethnic or national origin, gender, age, disability, predisposing genetic characteristics, sexual orientation, gender identity, gender expression, military or veteran's status, marital status, or any other characteristic protected by applicable law.
+NYCC defines discrimination as an educational or employment-related decision that disadvantages a person that occurs because of the affected individual's race, color, religion, ethnic or national origin, gender, age, disability, predisposing genetic characteristics, sexual orientation, gender identity, self-identified or perceived sex, gender expression, transgender status, military or veteran's status, marital status, or any other characteristic protected by applicable law.

 This policy does not apply to decisions relating to requests for reasonable accommodation due to a disability.
 Academic disability accommodations are handled by the Academy for Academic Excellence and Student Success (AAESS) office and pursuant to that office's policies.
 Work-related disability accommodations are handled by the Human Resources Office and pursuant to that office's policies.

-NYCC defines harassment as unwelcome, offensive conduct that occurs on the basis of race, color, religion, ethnic or national origin, gender, age, disability, predisposing genetic characteristics, sexual orientation, gender identity, gender expression, military or veteran's status, marital status, or any other characteristic protected by applicable law.
+NYCC defines harassment as unwelcome, offensive conduct that occurs on the basis of race, color, religion, ethnic or national origin, gender, age, disability, predisposing genetic characteristics, sexual orientation, gender identity, self-identified or perceived sex, gender expression, transgender status, military or veteran's status, marital status, or any other characteristic protected by applicable law.
 Whether harassment has occurred in violation of this policy depends on a consideration of all the circumstances, including the severity of the incident(s), whether the conduct was repeated, whether it was threatening or merely annoying, and the context in which the incident or interaction occurred.
+Sexual harassment may be considered unlawful where it is severe or pervasive and: